Tanz0rz/haxe-fmod/LIMITATIONS.md

 - **Programmer sound keys must be under 512 UTF-8 bytes.** Longer keys are rejected with `FMOD_ERR_INVALID_PARAM` on every target.
 - **Live Update uses TCP port 9264 and the port is fixed** (the FMOD API has no way to change it).
 Enabling it triggers a firewall dialog on macOS and Windows.
 It defaults to on in debug builds only.
 - **Numeric arguments pass through to FMOD for validation.** An out-of-range index or count comes back as an FMOD error code from the engine, the same code native FMOD would report.
+- **The library owns the system lifecycle.** It initializes FMOD once per process and runs the per-frame update, and there is no shutdown or re-init.
+Init-time engine settings are exposed through `FmodSettings` and compile-time defines.
 - **Generated constants drop non-ASCII characters.** An event name with no ASCII characters at all mangles to `Root`, `Root2`, and so on.
 - **Bank files require an FMOD runtime at least as new as the FMOD Studio version that built them.** This is FMOD's own format rule.
 A project that rebuilds its banks with a newer Studio raises the minimum FMOD engine version its players' builds must bundle.